robbykansas/codewars-go/4-kyu/Next_bigger_number_after_digit/thought.md

 - First i think i just need to change the last number with the little number prior last number, what an innocent
 - I can't solve it myself, but, [he can](https://dev.to/kopiro/kata-resolution-next-bigger-number-with-the-same-digits-41mj)
 - Change it with using go
+- Time complexity, based on chatGPT is O(log n)